AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Results

 \subsection{MLLM Score Analysis}

-Many of the models shared the same failure modes; however, some of the models had failure modes that served as outliers.
-For example, in both the Orientation and Direction and the Quantity and Count categories, the individual VLM accuracies for xAI: Grok 4 were 40.00\% and 50.00\%, respectively (see Table 1).
-In the Viewpoint and Perspective category, xAI: Grok 4 and Anthropic: Claude Sonnet 4 were outliers, both attaining an accuracy of 55.56\%, a notable 16.66\% difference from the next highest accuracy.
-That being said, an opposite trend is evident in Table 2, which displays the pair VLM accuracies.
-Instead of the outliers being a failure mode, they are the highest accuracy for models such as Meta: Llama 3.2 90B Vision Instruct and Meta: Llama 4 Maverick.
+Many of the models share the same failure modes; however, some of the models have failure modes that served as outliers.
+For example, in both the Orientation and Direction and the Quantity and Count categories, the individual VLM accuracies for xAI: Grok 4 are 40.00\% and 50.00\%, respectively (see Table \ref{tab:vit_performance}).
+In the Viewpoint and Perspective category, xAI: Grok 4 and Anthropic: Claude Sonnet 4 are outliers, both attaining an accuracy of 55.56\%, a notable 16.66\% difference from the next highest accuracy.
+That being said, an opposite trend is evident in Table \ref{tab:vit_performance2}, which displays the pair VLM accuracies.
+Instead of the outliers constituting failure modes, they are the highest accuracies for models such as Meta: Llama 3.2 90B Vision Instruct and Meta: Llama 4 Maverick.
 This is exhibited in the Positional and Relational Context as well as the Viewpoint and Perspective categories for Meta: Llama 3.2 90B Vision Instruct.
 This trend is apparent in the Quantity and Count category for Meta: Llama 4 Maverick.
-Consequently, this trend highlights the fact that certain models succeeded where either all or most of the other models failed.
+Consequently, this trend highlights the fact that certain models succeed where either all or most of the other models fail.
 Furthermore, most MLLMs fail in similar contexts, particularly in Positional and Relational Context and Quantity and Count.
-Additional common failure modes include Viewpoint and Perspective as well as Orientation and Direction.
-However, model-specific failure modes occurred as well, with only Grok 4 failing on Color and Appearance, and four models out of eleven (Google: Gemini 2.5 Pro, Grok 4, Google: Gemma 3 27B, and Anthropic: Claude Opus 4.1) failing on visual reasoning within the category of Structural and Physical Characteristics (see Table 1).
+Additional common failure modes include State and Condition, Orientation and Direction, and Viewpoint and Perspective.
+However, model-specific failure modes occur as well, with only xAI: Grok 4 failing on Color and Appearance, and four models out of eleven (Google: Gemini 2.5 Pro, xAI: Grok 4, Google: Gemma 3 27B, and Anthropic: Claude Opus 4.1) failing on visual reasoning within the category of Structural and Physical Characteristics (see Table \ref{tab:vit_performance}).
 This suggests a variance of failure modes for certain models in addition to the common failure modes.